-Rotterdam is a city hard at work to keep itself clean.
+Rotterdam and surrounding cities work hard at work to keep their urban environments clean.
 For that reason, all citizens are encouraged to separate their garbage.
 To make that as easy as possible, there are plenty of collection points or pick-up days for your household waste.
 First we explain below which garbage you need to separate, and then we tell you about the collection points and pick-up days.

 Which waste do I have to separate?